Amherst-Statistics/acthesis/README.md

 ## Using ac-thesis from Amherst-Statistics GitHub

-Using **acthesis** has requires installing LaTeX on your computer and installing the `acthesis` package in R.
+Using **acthesis** requires installing LaTeX on your computer and installing the `acthesis` package in R.

 ### Installing LaTeX